californiaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 • Time, date, and place of record inspection

-• Proof of identity required such as valid IDs
+• Proof of identity is required, such as a valid ID

 • Information that is exempt from public access

-To locate an inmate in a county/city jail, some county sheriff offices provide inmate locators on their websites.
+Some county sheriff's offices provide inmate locators on their websites to locate an inmate in a county/city jail.
 This information may also be obtained in person at their physical locations.
-Inmate information available includes mugshots, inmates' names, ages, offenses, sentences, cell/facility locations, and incarceration dates.
+Inmate information includes mugshots, inmates' names, ages, offenses, sentences, cell/facility locations, and incarceration dates.

 How Can I Find an Inmate for Free in California?

 Interested parties can find an inmate for free in California using the CDCR Inmate Locator.
 However, this applies only to inmates in state prisons or correctional facilities.
-To locate inmates incarcerated in county jails for free, searchers may use online inmate locators provided by county sheriff offices.
+Searches may use online inmate locators provided by county sheriff's offices to locate inmates incarcerated in county jails for free.

 • The name of the person involved in the record, unless said person is a juvenile